Fluid Intelligence vs Crystallised Intelligence: What

 Attention control refers to the ability to focus and sustain attention on a particular task while ignoring distractions.
 It is a important component of cognitive function, as it allows individuals to effectively process information, make decisions, and perform tasks.
 Attention control is measured through various tasks that assess different aspects of attentional abilities.

-The Attentional Network Task evaluates three different attentional networks: alerting, orienting, and executive control, and their contributions to overall attentional abilities.
-The Useful Field of View visual search task measures individuals' ability to process and respond to visual information within a specific field of view, reflecting their visual attention span and processing speed.
+The Attentional Network Task assesses alerting, orienting, and executive control (Fan et al., 2002).
+It shows how these networks contribute to overall attention.
+The Useful Field of View task measures how learners process visual information (Ball & Owsley, 1992).
+This reflects their visual attention span and processing speed.

 Executive functions refer to a set of cognitive skills that are important for managing and organising information, making decisions, solving problems, and controlling impulses.
 These skills play a vital role in our daily lives, including academic and work performance, social interaction, and emotional regulation.
 For example, the ability to focus on tasks, set goals, and follow through with plans are all part of executive functioning.